 The Left Bank Paris contains many hidden gems.
 There’s sightseeing, great shopping, restaurants, and plenty of lesser known historical attractions.
 The Left Bank is where many of the world’s most prominent artists lived during Paris’ golden age of art during the 1920s and 30s.
 People like Picasso, Hemingway, and Oscar Wilde all called Left Bank Paris home.
 The Latin Quarter, Saint Germain-des-Pres, and the Eiffel Tower are also all within Left Bank Paris.
 And, while the Right Bank has seemingly never ending openings of trendy shops and restaurants, the Left Bank is home to a bunch of secret gems that shouldn’t be overlooked.
-This article will introduce you to amazing boutiques like Art Dandy, the colorful neighborhood of Butte aux Cailles, and some of the best, most secluded bars on the Left Bank.
+This article will introduce you to amazing boutiques like Art Dandy, the best food stops on the Left Bank like Comtesse du Barry and the colorful neighborhood of Butte aux Cailles.

 What is the Left Bank Paris?

 Location and history

 Left bank Paris is historically known as the heart of artistic and literary life in Paris.
 Any fan of Woody Allen’s Midnight in Paris will be familiar with the cast of intellectuals and creatives who all lived and worked in Left Bank Paris.
 The Left Bank, or ‘rîve gauche’ in French, refers to the southern half of the city below the Seine.
 It contains the traditionally working class neighborhood of Montparnasse and the trendy Latin Quarter in the 5th arrondissement.
 On Left Bank Paris, you’ll also find the stunning Musée d’Orsay and the opulent surrounding apartments that were once (and still are) the homes of the Parisian elite.
 There’s so much to discover on the Left Bank Paris!

 What the Left Bank Paris is known for